-Feeding Series Part 1 – How to calculate a daily feeding ration
+How to calculate a daily feeding ration

-In part 1 of our Equiteam Feeding Series we explain how to calculate your horse’s total daily feed ration.
+We look at how to calculate your horse’s total daily feed ration.

-In part 1 of our Equiteam Feeding Series we explain how to calculate your horse’s total daily feed ration.
+We explain how to calculate your horse’s total daily feed ration.
 This calculation is the total amount of food that your horse needs per day.
 It includes hay or haylage, grass and any hard feed you need to feed.

 What does your horse currently weigh?